nithin-kata/SheShield/README.md

   <img src="https://github.com/Mahmud0808/SheGuard/blob/master/banner.png" width="100%" alt="Banner">
 </div>

-# ✨ SheGuard
+# ✨ SheShield
-SheGuard stands as the quintessential companion for women, ensuring their safety in every circumstance.
+SheShield stands as the quick essential companion for women, ensuring their safety in every circumstance.
 Through its user-friendly features, it empowers you to swiftly alert your loved ones of your whereabouts and connect with emergency services effortlessly.

 ## Screenshots 📱
 <div align="center">